 ”Now I find it fun being able to recover not just gold, but all sorts of metals,” he said.

 The scrap electronics and other industrial waste is first sorted and dismantled by hand.
+It is then immersed in chemicals to dissolve unwanted materials and the remaining metal is refined.

 Eco-System, established 20 years ago near Tokyo, typically produces about 200kg to 300kg of gold bars a month with a 99,99% purity, worth about $5,9-million to $8,8-million.